 Autumn is approaching with its warm and fatty flavors and in Morbegno there is the local cheese fair, Bitto.
 If you are not on a diet it is an appointment not to be missed!

-I organize myself with some guys from the Facebook group "Travel in Motorcycle”, But in Morbegno by motorbike passing through the provincial road it is banal and boring.
-I therefore propose an alternative tour: Valassin, Val Sassina, Culmine San Pietro, Val Taleggio, San Marco pass, Morbegno.
+I organize myself with some guys from the Facebook group “Viaggi in Moto”, but in Morbegno in motorcycle passing by the provincial is banal and boring.
+I therefore propose an alternative tour: Valassin, Val Sassina, Summit St. Peter, Val Taleggio, San Marco pass, Morbegno.
 Of course it is not a novelty among those who have been on a motorcycle for a lifetime, but it is a panoramic, fun solution that never gets boring.

 So let's start on three bikes and one scooter at a time of about 200 km between landscapes and glimpses that change at every bend, like so many sets in a theater.
 The climax St. Peter it is not really easy, the road is also objectively badly reduced: holes, hollows, there are no side protections and the hairpin bends (albeit few) are really tight.
 But the panorama that awaits you is absolutely worth it.

 Going down is much better, almost without realizing it Val Taleggio embraces you between its mountains and the river.
 The road is gentle, the curves smooth and you drive relaxed: a real pleasure.

 It then points towards the San Marco pass, going up from the Bergamo side, all hairpin bends but not at all challenging.
 Having reached the top of the pass I understand well why I have chosen to traveling by motorbike.
 You are one with the street and the surrounding world, you become an integral part of that stretch of the world with all the senses.